 Once the researcher has decided on the type and format of the question, he or she will have to write the questions for the survey.
 The structure and wording of the questions may impact the how the respondents answer the question.
 Therefore, careful consideration should be given to wording and how the question is written.
 The overall structure of the survey and the placement of the questions within the survey are also important.
 Following is a list of common tips for writing good survey questions and structuring the survey:

 Surveys should begin with a clear set of instructions regarding how to answer the questions and a short “preamble” that sets the stage for the topics in the survey.

-Start with general questions that are easy to answer and will be considered to be sensitive or threatening.
+Start with general questions that are easy to answer and will be sensitive or threatening.